 The estate tax applies to both the probate and the nonprobate property of the decedent.
 For federal purposes, the amount free from taxation is $11.2 million as of 2018 and adjusting for inflation each year.

-On the federal level, anything passing to the surviving spouse of a decedent is not included in the taxable estate and, consequently, is not subject to taxation.
-All of the couple’s assets are then taxed upon the death of the surviving spouse, unless an estate tax plan has been executed.
+On the federal level, anything to the spouse of a decedent is not included in the estate is not subject to taxation.
+All assets are then taxed upon the death of the surviving spouse, unless an estate tax plan has been executed.

-A trust is a legal entity under which one person—the “trustee”—holds legal title to property for the benefit of others—the “beneficiaries.”
+A trust is a legal entity under—the “trustee”—holds title to property for the benefit of others—“beneficiaries.”
 The trustee must follow the rules provided in the trust instrument.
 An irrevocable trust is one that cannot be changed after it has been created.
 A revocable trust is one that may be changed or rescinded by the person who created it.
 Trusts are often used for tax planning, to provide for someone with expertise to manage assets, or to shelter assets to protect them from creditors or for long-term care planning.